extremeshok/docker-acme-http2https/README.md

 dehydrated ACME client
-dehydrated is updated on container start check the domains can be accessed before doing acme, prevents wasted acme calls which will fail
+dehydrated is updated on container start check the domains can be accessed before doing acme, prevents wasted acme calls which will fail After acme client has run, sleep for 1 day and watching /acme/domain_list.txt for changes

 ## ENVIROMENT VARIBLES